miLibris/flask-rest-jsonapi/docs/resource.rst

 ResourceDetail
 --------------

-This class provides a default implementation of get, patch and delete methods to:
+This class provides a default implementation of GET, PATCH and DELETE methods to:

-    - get: retrieve item details with the GET request method
+    - GET: retrieve item details with the GET request method
-    - patch: update an item with the PATCH request method
+    - POST: update an item with the PATCH request method
-    - delete: delete an item with the DELETE request method
+    - DELETE: delete an item with the DELETE request method

-But you can rewrite those methods to make custom work as you want.
+You can rewrite those methods if the default behaviour is not enough for you.

 If you want to use one of those default method implementations, you have to configure your resource class.

-Class attributs:
+Class attributes:

     - resource_type (str): name of the resource type

     - schema (dict): schema information:

-        - cls (Schema): a marshmallow schema class
+        - cls (Schema): a Marshmallow schema class
         - get_kwargs (dict) *Optional*: additional kwargs for instance schema in get method
         - patch_kwargs (dict) *Optional*: additional kwargs for instance schema in patch method